How can we enable joint action between feminist groups across the region?

 Here they are at work in Nepal during Future Lab 2.

-For more information on the regional project contact Lea Goelnitz, Programme Manager at the FES Office for Regional Cooperation in Asia.
+For more information on the regional project contact <link about contact external-link-internal-icon>Lea Goelnitz, Programme Manager at the FES Office for Regional Cooperation in Asia.